 A note about these instructions:

 They're long and may seem a little daunting to those that aren't experienced.
-Please don't let that deter you as they've been written to be as simple and easy to follow as is reasonably possible assuming you can work a Windows PC and extract a zip file. ==> If you encounter problems with these instructions, please check the FAQ in the post following this one. <==
+Please don't let that deter you as they've been written to be as simple and easy to follow as is reasonably possible assuming you can work a Windows PC and extract a zip file.

 For video instructions (courtesy of qbking77) scroll to the bottom of this post.